devlaam/Leucine/README.md

 ![onJS](https://github.com/devlaam/Leucine/actions/workflows/onJS.yml/badge.svg?event=push)
 ![onNative](https://github.com/devlaam/Leucine/actions/workflows/onNative.yml/badge.svg?event=push)

+Leucine is a small cross platform actor framework without any dependencies.
+The idea is that is should provide just enough to be of good use, but nothing more.

 Above the results of the tests on different platforms.
 Note that tests on Native fail because of an "Error during tests".
-As soon as i found out why, this will be updated.
+As soon it is clear why, this will be updated.
+Leucine on Native just runs, within the current limitations of Native of course.

 ## Motivation

 The project is motivated by the recent [change of license](https://www.lightbend.com/akka/license-faq) of [Akka](https://akka.io) and the not so recent inactivity of the nice port of Akka to JavaScript: [Akka.JS](https://github.com/akka-js/akka.js).
-Please note i used Akka with much pleasure and it is very high quality.
-It is also very large, probably i did not even use 10% of all its possibilities.
-What i however do need  is cross platform abilities and an open source license.
+Please note O used Akka with much pleasure and it is very high quality.
+It is also very large, probably I did not even use 10% of all its possibilities.
+What I however do need  is cross platform abilities and an open source license.
 If you are on the same page, maybe
 Leucine is useful for you as well.